28Smiles/share.rs/README.md

 # share.rs
-A simple fileshare server for sharev
+A simple fileshare server for shareX

 ## Build and Run